cfe316/cfe316.github.io/_drafts/exponential-disk_mfp_deposition.md

 ---
 layout: post
-title: "Deposition profiles in a disk: a tricky Taylor series"
+title: "Radial profiles of deposition in a disk: a tricky Taylor series"
 author: "Jacob Schwartz"
 categories: journal
-image: exponential_disk_mfp_stippled.png
+image: exponential_disk_mfp_geometry.svg
 tags: [integration,mean free path]
 use_math: true
 ---

-The previous two posts have been about collision probability integrals in slab geometry.
+The previous post calculated the fraction of particles encountering a 2D disk which pass though the diisk before being absorbed (deposited) with some mean free path $\lambda$.
-I've tried extending this to the geometry of an infinite cylinder, but got stuck.
+This post calculates the radial profile of the intensity of deposition in the disk: the number of particles are deposited per unit area at radius $0 \lt \rho \lt 1.$

-The quantity of interest to me is the radial profile of interactions coming from particles in a uniform, isotropic gas outside of the cylinder, where the particles are absorbed with some mean free path $\lambda$ when they enter the cylinder.
+A disk of radius $1$ is surrounded by a uniform 2D-isotropic gas of particles.
-This is the same geometry as in [this earlier post]({% post_url 2018-11-15-average-cyl-transmission %}), but with a different question---asking where the particles stop instead of how many make it through.
+This problem is indifferent to their distribution of speeds; which could be Maxwellian (as a typical gas), or identical (as like photons); interactions depend only the distance travelled through the disk.

 $$
 \newcommand{\cancelcolor}[1]{\color{midnightblue}{#1}}
 \newcommand{\gone}[1]{\color{midnightblue}{#1}}